scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 Tailor the difficulty to the students' level
 --------------------------------------------
-Students will quickly lose interest if either they are not challenged or they find the first exercise insurmountable.
+Students will lose interest or become frustrated if they are not challenged or they find the first exercise insurmountable.
 It can be difficult to accommodate the varying levels of experience and skill presented by students in a course.
 For students who struggle with programming, peer